kenany/champion/README.md

 ## Lessons learned

 Originally, this module used `fs.createReadStream` in order to load a JSON file of champions.
-This `ReadStrean` was then piped to [JSONStream](https://github.com/dominictarr/JSONStream), but this caused problems because of a
+This `ReadStream` was then piped to [JSONStream](https://github.com/dominictarr/JSONStream), but this caused problems because of a
 [known issue](https://github.com/creationix/jsonparse/issues/2) involving